-"title": "Causative verb 'làm/làm cho'",
+"title": "Causative verb 'làm/làm cho/khiến'",

 "short_explanation": "Used to show the cause of an action or a result, which makes someone or something do something.",

 "long_explanation": "The Vietnamese phrase 'làm' or 'làm cho' is a causative verb used to express the cause of an action or result.
 The subjects cause or make someone or something do something.
 'Làm' can be used alone when the receiver of the action is clear from the context, while 'làm cho' is used when the receiver is not clear or has not been mentioned previously.",